 Even still, some of our team LOVED the intensely purple cream cheese soft serve and others would rather not.
 Seems our readers felt the same — several of our followers mentioned that they would never eat that “gross cream cheese float” again!
 We’re not sure if Disney will bring this one back again, but if they do, we might advise some more changes to make it appeal to a broader audience.

 Beverly is one of Disney World’s most universally intentionally hated drinks, so we’d be surprised if it hadn’t made its way onto the list.
-Guests used to be able to get Beverly at Club Cool in EPCOT, but now you’ll have to head to the Coca-Cola Rooftop Beverage Bar in Disney Springs.
+You can find this one over at the renovated Club Cool in EPCOT or at the Coca-Cola Rooftop Beverage Bar in Disney Springs.